Karimbraham/GitJenDocKub/README.md

-Here's a detailed README documentation for your GitHub project:
+Here’s the updated README documentation that matches your provided Jenkins pipeline:

 ---